Rudxain/blog/proposal/DRY-T&C.md

 > why can't [orgs](https://en.wikipedia.org/wiki/Organization) and [corps](https://en.wikipedia.org/wiki/Corporation) simply say
 > "BTW, our terms are the same as Google's, except for this part"

-The whole point of "legally-valid" contracts is that there should be no ambiguity, as any omitted detail could become a [loop-hole](https://en.wikipedia.org/wiki/Loophole), which is equivalent to a [software vulnerability](https://en.wikipedia.org/wiki/Vulnerability_(computer_security)).
+The whole point of "legally-valid" contracts is that there should be no ambiguity (this is why legalese looks like a programming language), as any omitted detail could become a [loop-hole](https://en.wikipedia.org/wiki/Loophole), which is equivalent to a [software vulnerability](https://en.wikipedia.org/wiki/Vulnerability_(computer_security)).
 That's the reason why there's so much legalese, because lawyers need to cover **everything** (every possible scenario in the past, present, and future), to protect the org from "abusive users" exploiting the holes.

 This goes both ways: A "legal [bug](https://en.wikipedia.org/wiki/Software_bug)" could be so unintentionally strict, that [100% of the target demographic would be forbidden from using the service](https://web.archive.org/web/20241008105526/https://github.com/WinampDesktop/winamp/issues/2656).

+Even if they could refer to an existing contract in a "rigorous" way, there's still the problem of **stability**: What happens if your TOS links to Firefox TOS, and then Mozilla **updates** it?
+The update will [effect](æfect.md) the meaning of your TOS, because it could change arbitrary sentences in a way that you may or may not intend.

+> Well, then what about versioning?
+Why not slap a [sem-ver](https://semver.org/) number and [CIAD](https://en.wiktionary.org/wiki/call_it_a_day)?

+Because you're still referring to the contract using whatever identifier the author invented.
+This is prone to fragmentation (see [Linux distros](https://itsfoss.com/desktop-linux-torvalds/) and [this XKCD](https://xkcd.com/927/)) as every contract author may use different naming conventions and versioning schemes, heck they can even be inconsistent with themselves! (see [USB3](https://news.ycombinator.com/item?id=31069128))

+## Solution
+Here comes my proposed solution...

+A standard international registry of (unique) contract identifiers.
+Each identifier maps (associated) to a complete, clear, unambiguous, legally-sound, document that could be used as-is or as a template for customized docs.
+Every major (semantically breaking) update must have a different version number, and the previous version must still be available for reference.

+To allow custom contracts to specify modifications ([`diff`s](https://en.wikipedia.org/wiki/File_comparison)), a standard diff description format (like Git's) should be used for machine-readable text.
+For human consumers, something like `Section 3, paragraph 5, sentence 4, is to be replaced with "blah bleh..."` could be used instead, but each one of those "part-numbers" must be rigorously defined by the specification (How exactly do we split sentences?), not the author of the custom-contract.

+## Outro
+I guess that's it!
+It really is ["quite simple"](https://youtu.be/7iHGoBVLtyY).

+It's worth noting that this won't magically solve the problem of ill-intentioned data-hoarders, which are happily willing to abuse [dark patterns](https://www.deceptive.design/) such as opaque privacy-policies to deter users from protecting their data